tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 3. Wrapping-Key sealing object: The authorization value of this object is referenced off the USER-PIN object with a policy.
-The object itself doesn't have a auth value of it's own and so the unsealing user operation would need the auth satisifed through a policy requiring USER pin.
+The object itself doesn't have an auth value of it's own and so the unsealing user operation would need the auth satisfied through a policy requiring USER PIN.
 It seals a wrapping key used to encrypt the auth value of existing TPM2 objects to be assumed into the tpm2-pkcs11 model.
 This is a transient derived object with the primary object as the parent.